amirfefer/blueprints-dev-blog/README.md

 ## Red Hat Cloud Services

-console.redhat.com serves as a central platform for managing the security and optimization of your RHEL deployments in the public cloud.
+console.redhat.com serves as a central platform for managing your systems, enables better security and optimization of your RHEL deployments in the public cloud.
 This comprehensive toolset includes:

 * **RHEL Security Features:** Monitoring and managing your deployments' security posture, with real-time alerts and vulnerability management.
 * **Insights Advisor:** Offering tailored recommendations for enhancing system performance and security.
 By analyzing specific configurations and usage patterns, it suggests improvements based on a vast repository of best practices.